 What’s the difference between data science and data analytics?
 Many people use these terms interchangeably, but there is a big distinction between the two fields.
-Data science is more focused on understanding and deriving insights from data, while data analytics is more focused on using pre-determined algorithms to make decisions or take action.
+Data science is more focused on understanding and deriving insights from data while leveraging statistical and machine learning methods, while data analytics is an overarching term used to solve problems using analytical techniques while leveraging data.
+Both the terms are in a way related.
 In this blog post, we’ll explore the differences between data science and data analytics in greater detail, with examples of each.
 The following are key topics in relation to the difference between data science and data analytics:

 - Different techniques